-*This is a review post, we were kindly sent some products to try*
+*This is a review post, we were kindly sent some products from The Box Bakery to try*

 We love bread in our house, it’s a staple.
 Unfortunately, we also deal with food allergies and intolerances so whilst the children and I can eat normal bread, and I bake that, the husband misses out on homemade fresh bread.
 I bake most of the bread we eat, partly because I love baking and also because it’s easier and cheaper and we use a lot.
-Homemade bread is one of the simplest but also one of the most satisdying things to make and eat.
-Gluten free bread has been a mountain I haven’t been able to master, despite trying lots of recipes and alternative flours.
+Homemade bread is one of the simplest but also one of the most satisfying things to make and eat.
+Gluten-free bread has been a mountain I haven’t been able to master, despite trying lots of recipes and alternative flours.
 My mother in law has also tried.
-I had pretty much given up until The Box Bakery sent me some of their bread making kits to try.
+We do buy ready-made bread for the husband but I had pretty much given up until The Box Bakery sent me some of their bread making kits to try.

 They offer a range of breads all ready in boxes which you can order to then make delicious baked bread at home.
 They also do cakes as well (sadly my family ate the cake before I could get photos of it, they are clearly blogging fails!
 But it was amazing.
 You can order a mixed box of breads and their yummy cake so you can try all their breads to see which one you like best.
 Or like us you won’t be able to choose and will love them all)